kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 Due to these complications, Type checking will be optional which can be activated by an expression-level `TypeChecking` field.
 Possible modes are:

-- `Never` Do not type check the referred object or the param any time.
+- `Never` Do not type check the referred objects or the params any time.
   Treat `object`, `oldObject`, and `params` as dynamic-typed unstructured objects.
   This is the default and the current behavior of Kubernetes 1.26.
+- `Informative` type check the referred `object`, `oldObject`, and `params` when the expression is being compiled.
+  Add any errors to the `status` of the given policy.
+Discard any type information during evaluation and treat referred objects and params unstructured.
 - `Evaluation` Type check the referred `object`, `oldObject`, and `params` when the expression is being compiled and evaluated after the policy is created.
   If the type check fails, mark the policy as misconfigured.
 Do not type check when the policy is being created or updated.
 - `Always` Type check the referred `object`, `oldObject`, and `params` immediately when the policy is being created or updated.